 Adjusting the silk tie that suddenly felt as tight as a hangman’s noose, I gave Miss Kemple a parting nod.
 “Take good care of her.”

 Without sparing the little orphan a backward glance, I strode toward the parking lot.
-I couldn’t walk fast enough to escape her sniffling—the sound like fingernails rasping against my chest where my heart used to be.
+I couldn’t walk fast enough to escape her sniffling—the sound like fingernails rasping against that place on my chest where my heart used to be.